Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     #### If you are on a flashcart

     - Copy & replace the `BOOT.NDS` file to your SD card root.
+    - Copy & Replace the `_picoboot.nds` file to your SD card root if you using a DSPico and are currently autobooting AKMenu-Next.

     #### If you are on a Nintendo DSi